hauntii/ABSArchive/README.md

 # ABSArchive
-An archive of the Automatic Bing Searches extension.
+An archive of the Automatic Bing Searches extension that was removed from the chrome web store.
+Works on Firefox as a debug extension as well.